domgoodwin/vault/website/source/docs/secrets/ad/index.html.md

 #### I get a lot of 400 Bad Request's when trying to check out service accounts.

-This will occur when you don't have enough service accounts for those using them.
+This will occur when there aren't enough service accounts for those requesting them.
 Let's suppose our "accounting-team" service accounts are the ones being requested.
-When none were available, Vault would log at debug level: "'accounting-team' had no check-outs available".
-It would also increment a metric containing the strings "active directory", "check-out", "unavailable", and "accounting-team".
+When Vault receives a check-out call but none are available, Vault will log at debug level:
+"'accounting-team' had no check-outs available".
+Vault will also increment a metric containing the strings "active directory", "check-out", "unavailable", and "accounting-team".

-Once you've diagnosed _which_ library needs more service accounts for checkout, you'd merely create a new service account for it to use in Active Directory, then add it to Vault like so:
+Once it's known _which_ library needs more service accounts for checkout, fix this issue by merely creating a new service account for it to use in Active Directory, then adding it to Vault like so:

 ```text